 Having over 1000 hours on CSGO, it sucks to see friends waiting in the lobby while the leader presses GO and you can’t connect to the server.
-This happened to my several times and the problem persists from a long time but has a couple of fixes.
+This happened to me several times and the problem persists for a long time but has a couple of fixes.

 There isn’t a single fix for that.
-It might be very easy to fix in your case while it may be that most of the fixes don’t work in case of another player.
-There are some ways to fix this issue while some are unusual but if you are facing this problem, then try one the following fixes in sequence(if possible) to know what is causing you not being able to join an online official matchmaking server.
+It might be very easy to fix in your case while it may be that most of the fixes don’t work in the case of another player.
+There are some ways to fix this issue while some are unusual but if you are facing this problem, then try one of the following fixes in sequence(if possible) to know what is causing you not to be able to join an online official matchmaking server.

 Validate files (and Restart[Optional])